arniebarnie/ArnieScriber/README.md

-# Multi-Playlist Video Scraper + Transcription Tool
+# Multi-Profile Video Scraper + Transcription Tool

-ArnieScriber allows you to scrape multiple profiles/playlists from any site that yt-dlp supports and transcribe the videos using Whisper from OpenAI.
+ArnieScriber allows you to scrape multiple profiles from any site that yt-dlp supports and transcribe the videos using Whisper from OpenAI.

 ## Installation